Chakras and the Endocrine system

 Thyroid | Parathyroid – Throat Chakra

-The thyroid the gland is located behind trachea in the neck, produces thyroxine, it plays a major role in the metabolism, growth, and development of the human body.
+The thyroid gland is located behind the trachea in the neck, and produces thyroxine, it plays a major role in the metabolism, growth, and development of the human body.
 It helps to regulate many body functions by constantly releasing a steady amount of thyroid hormones into the bloodstream.
 Parathyroid glands regulate calcium levels in the bloodstream.
-The throat chakra is linked with all forms of communication, corresponds to the need for the balance between the rational, cerebral approach and the emotional expression of the heart.
+The throat chakra is linked with all forms of communication and corresponds to the need for the balance between the rational, cerebral approach and the emotional expression of the heart.

 Dosha-Quiz---Vata,-Pitta,-Kapha---Air and Space